-Can you imagine handling 3.5 billion queries a day?
+Can you imagine handling over 6.9 billion queries a day?
 Probably not.
 No person on Earth could manage such a task.
-Heck, even a machine couldn’t do it.
+Heck, even a machine couldn't do it.

 Except that… it can, and it does.
 Something called Google started off as a single server - only to morph into a business worth tens of billions of dollars over the last 20 years.
 Money keeps pouring in inside Google's coffers, and it's all because of search queries.
 Google search statistics keep going up and show no signs of slowing down.

 Let's have a look at some of the mind-blowing facts and figures behind Google’s success.

 In 2020, there were 6.9 billion searches on Google every day.
 Or a staggering 2.5 trillion searches per year worldwide.

 Some experts say Google could easily break the 10 trillion barrier as well.

 With over one billion active monthly users, Google.com is the most visited website on the planet.
 The Google figures are even more remarkable if we take into account regional versions of the search engine (google.co.uk, google.jp, etc.)